Tim-Liam-Hill/SimpleWebBrowser/notes/chpt7.md

 The href value for the a tags isn't being picked up correctly due to the newlines -> simple fix.
 We are getting somewhere!
 With a bit of elbow grease we can really make this browser somewhat workable (within the confines of the Javascript implementation).

 I am going to do things slightly differently to the textbook.
 Chrome will calculate its height and Browser will use this value when laying out webpages.
 I want the coordinates of elements in the DOM to be exactly what they render as on the canvas to make it easier to handle clicks and rendering n stuff.

+Side quest: when we click on the scroll bar navigate to that place!